open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 happens if it is mutated while it is being read.

 Let's first see the scenarios where this can happen.
-Node.js treats frames as immutable on most code paths. `enterWith` and `run`, don't mutate the `AsyncContextFrame`, but rather construct a new one that fist copies the current one and then set a new key-value pair in it.
+Node.js treats frames as immutable on most code paths. `enterWith` and `run` don't mutate the `AsyncContextFrame`; they construct a new one that copies the current one and then sets a new key-value pair in it.
 There is one mutating exception through the public API: `AsyncLocalStorage.prototype.disable()` deletes its own entry from the frame currently in the CPED slot, in place.
-`Map.prototype.delete` writes hole sentinels over that entry's key and value, adjusts the element and deleted-element counts
+`Map.prototype.delete` writes hole sentinels over that entry's key and value and adjusts the element and deleted-element counts.

 It is also possible for third-party native addons to access the map through the isolate's CPED getter method and then mutate it in place.

-Both insertions and deletions from a map can trigger a rehash to either grow or shrink the map.
-During a rehash, it is not possible to observe a partially constructed new table, as `OrderedHashTable::Rehash` allocates a table of the new capacity, fills it completely, and only then does it point its table pointer at it.
-The table a reader is walking is therefore never itself rehashed: the reader sees either the old table or the finished new one.
+Both inserting and deleting can trigger a rehash, when the map grows or shrinks.
+A rehash never exposes a half-built table: `OrderedHashTable::Rehash` allocates a table with the new capacity, fills it completely, and only then points the `JSMap` at it.
+A reader is therefore always walking a table that is either the old one or the finished new one.

-To complicate matters, the old table will be destructively modified while the copy is happening.
-Specifically, the bucket indexes will be clobbered by writing indexes of deleted elements over them, and at the end the field for the number of elements will be rewritten to hold a forwarding tagged pointer to the new table.
-These serve to preserve consistency of existing iterators that still hold a pointer to the old map as they can then use the forwarding pointer to switch to the new map, and rewind their current index in the new map by the number of deleted elements before it.

-In practical matter, a reader can thus observe clobbered bucket indices that now instead point to deleted elements.
-The reader doing a walk treating it as a valid bucket index will thus walk a tail part of some bucket, and most likely not succeed in finding the entry that has the published `AsyncLocalStorage` instance as the key.
-So the only negative consequence is a lookup miss.
+What a rehash does do is destroy the old table as it copies out of it.
+Two fields change:

+- The bucket heads are overwritten, as the copy proceeds, with the indices of the entries that were deleted.
+- The element count is overwritten, at the very end, with a tagged pointer to the new table.

+(These serve to let an iterator that is live across the rehash and holds a pointer to the old table to catch up: it follows the pointer to the new table, and rewinds its cursor past the deleted entries that preceded its position.)

-(The element count being rewritten as a forwarding tagged pointer can only be observed by a reader for a very brief window of a few machine instructions, as the map will update its own table pointer immediately after it wrote it to the element count field.
-The reader SHOULD check whether the number of elements is a Smi and bail out when it isn't.
-It MAY follow the forwarding pointer and repeat the read in the new table, but in the opinion of the author it is such a narrow corner case that it's not worth complicating the reader code for.)
+Both have consequences for a reader.
+A clobbered bucket head is simply a wrong entry index: the walk follows it into the middle of some bucket's chain and almost certainly does not find the entry keyed by the published `AsyncLocalStorage` instance, so the sample misses.
+An element count holding a pointer is observable only for the few instructions between that write and the `JSMap` being pointed at the new table; a reader SHOULD check that the element count is a Smi and bail out when it is not, which is what keeps it from reading a pointer as a length.
+It could instead follow that pointer and redo the lookup in the new table, but for a window this narrow that is not worth the extra reader code.

 ### Garbage collection